 - Nationwide advice

-We offer free consultations for advice to find out whether you have a case, how to go about claiming and how much your compensation might be worth.
+Our initial consultation will identify whether you have a case, how to go about claiming and how much your compensation might be worth.
 We will give you clear unequivocal advice about your chances of success and the anticipated value of your claim.
 If after talking to us you decide not proceed further you are under no obligation to do so and you will not be charged anything at all.

 *In contentious business, a solicitor may not calculate fees or other charges as a percentage or proportion of any award or settlement.
 This statement is made in compliance with RE.8 of SI 518 of 2002